bluesadi/Yasat/README.md

 ## Preparation

-I would strongly suggest you use Python virtual environment, as Yasat is based on angr, which is a tool usually used in a virtual environment; see [Installing angr](https://docs.angr.io/introductory-errata/install)).
+I would strongly suggest you use Python virtual environment as Yasat is based on angr, which is a tool usually used in a virtual environment; see [Installing angr](https://docs.angr.io/introductory-errata/install).
 Let's create a virtual environment first:

 ```
 mkvirtualenv --python=$(which python3) Yasat